koodikulma-fi/data-signals/README.md

         colorTheme?.mode || "dark",
         specialMode || false,
     ],
-    // Source - it's only called if the extracted data items were changed from last time.
+    // Producer - it's only called if the extracted data items were changed from last time.
     (theme, special) => ({ theme, special }),
-    // Optional depth of comparing each argument - defaults to 0, if any arg (or arg count) is changed, triggers the producer.
+    // Optional depth of comparing each argument.
+    // ..
+Defaults to 0: if any arg (or arg count) is changed, triggers the producer.
     0
 );